 KASAUM (Ankara University Women's Studies Research Center), a research center in the university, is the most central actor in informal network but not formal network.
 This means that KASAUM (Ankara University Women's Studies Research Center) can reach larger population because of its position.
 However, this does not necessarily means KASAUM (Ankara University Women's Studies Research Center) collaborate with other organizations in the same project.
 Similarly, Gaziosmanpaşa Soroptimistleri Derneği (G.O.P.
 The Federation of Soroptimist Clubs) is the most central actor after Ka-der (Association for Educating and Supporting Women Candidates) in formal network.
 However, it is in a weak position considering informal network.
-As shown in Figure (5.1.2), Gaziosmanpaşa Soroptmistleri Derneği (G.O.P.
+As shown in Figure (5.1.2), Gaziosmanpaşa Soroptimistleri Derneği (G.O.P.
 The Federation of Soroptimist Clubs) mostly collaborates with other organizations rather than women's NGOs.
+Therefore, they may not need to have friendships with women's NGOs.
 Additonally, Gaziosmanpaşa Soroptimistleri Derneği (G.O.P.
 The Federation of Soroptimist Clubs) only collaborates with Emek Soroptimistleri Derneği (Emek, The Federation of Soroptimist Clubs) which is a woman NGO.
-This implies that they prefer each other rather than other women's NGOs (see, pg.
-60, Figure 5.1.3)
+This implies that they prefer each other rather than other women's NGOs (see, pg.60, Figure 5.1.3)